JoryHogeveen/off-canvas-sidebars/readme.txt

 *Most themes based on the Genesis Framework are supported by default.
 Please read the installation instructions for other themes!*

-This plugin should work with most themes and plugins allthough I can't be sure for all use-cases.
+This plugin should work with most themes and plugins although I can't be sure for all use-cases.
 At this point it's still a 0.x version...
 If the plugin does not work for your theme, please let me know through the support and add a plugins and themes list and I will take a look!

 = Overview / Features =